 Our model is based on the US Government’s Defense Advanced Research Projects Agency (DARPA).
 DARPA is perhaps the most consistently successful organization at enabling this systems research: they are arguably responsible for the internet, personal computing, autonomous cars, mRNA vaccines, and so much more.
-The replicable core of their model (the ARPA model) revolves around empowered program managers and coordinated research programs.
+The replicable core of their model (the ARPA model) revolves around empowered program leads and coordinated research programs.

-Our model revolves around program managers with deep technical expertise and a clear vision of capabilities that don’t yet exist along with a technology that can enable them.
+Our model revolves around program leads with deep technical expertise and a clear vision of capabilities that don’t yet exist along with a technology that can enable them.
 We help them roadmap out what needs to happen in order to create that technology and then empower them to coordinate projects across several organizations towards that single goal.

 Coordinated Research Programs

-Our program managers run three- to five-year research programs composed of several projects across multiple organizations.
+Our program leads run three- to five-year research programs composed of several projects across multiple organizations.
 Each successful program goes through three major stages: program design, proof-of-concept experiments, and then the main program itself.

 Running a number of parallel projects in different organizations has several advantages: it allows us to leverage much more expertise and equipment than we could bring in house; it enables us to explore several competing approaches in parallel; and it enables us to spin up and spin down projects quickly.